• Psychological Safety

 • Create and Maintain

-• Human Organisational Performance (HOP)
+• Human and Organisational Performance (HOP)

 • In Technology